hyjinx-emu/Hyjinx/README.md

 ## Features
 - **DMCA Compliance**

-  The primary goal of this emulator was to ensure a DMCA compliant emulator that allows the community to continue to tinker, while staying compliant with the law.
+  The main goal of this fork was to provide a DMCA compliant emulator that allows the community to continue to tinker, while staying compliant with applicable laws.
 With this in mind, this emulator is unable to decrypt anything.
 If any encrypted files are used, a warning or error will be shown to the user.

 - **Audio**